setinski/Sieving-For-Codes/README.md

 ## Build the siveisd library (for Linux distributions)

-To build the siveisd library for $n
+To build the siveisd library for n
 <pre translate="no" dir="ltr" is-upgraded="">make sieveisdlib LENGTH=$n
 </pre>
 where n is the code length.
 If no parameters are provided, n = 256.